MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/dataverse-card.md

 ---
-title: "Create a card with data from Dataverse"
+title: Create a card with data from Dataverse (Preview)
-description: "Create a card that uses connectors"
+description: Learn how to use Dataverse connectors in a Microsoft Power Apps card.
 keywords: "Card Designer, Power Apps, cards, tutorial, Dataverse, connectors" ms.date: 09/20/2022 ms.topic: article